pip-services/pip-services-docs/content/en/python/sqlserver/_index.md

         return item
 ```

-The configuration for your microservice that includes sqlserver persistence may look the following way:
+Configuration for your microservice that includes sqlserver persistence may look the following way.

 ```yaml
 ...